 You can use scissors, but honestly, I recommend grabbing this knife.
 It’s around $10 and will make your life much easier.

 Most microgreens won’t regrow after cutting, so you’ll want to throw your used soil in the compost bin and start again after your harvest.

 You can store your microgreens for around 7-10 days, but the sooner you use them, the fresher and more flavorful they are.

 Once you harvest your greens, don’t rinse them until you’re ready to use them.
 Rinsing them brings dampness and the possibility of mold into play.

 Instead, transfer them into a ziploc bag or glass/plastic storage containers and set them in the fridge.

 That’s all there is to it!

-There are plenty of ways to enjoy basil, but basil microgreens will give your salads and smoothies that extra punch you’ve been looking for.
+There are plenty of ways to enjoy basil, but growing basil microgreens will give your food a little extra nutrition and flavor that you’ve been looking for.